 The effigy was stored in the Chapter House crypt during the Great War and was evacuated to a country house during the 1939-45 war.

-An early stained glass shield with his arms (gules, three lions passant guardant or) is now in St Edmund's chapel window and a 13th century carved shield remains in the choir aisle, together with those of other benefactors to the building work (including the coat of arms of Provence).
+An early stained glass shield with his arms (gules, three lions passant guardant or) is now in St Edmund's chapel window and a 13th century carved shield of arms remains in the choir aisle, together with those of other benefactors to the building work (including the coat of arms of Provence).
 The Chapter House contains tiles depicting his Royal arms.
-It is thought that one of the kings depicted on the Sedilia, beside the High Altar, represents him.
+It is thought that one of the kings painted on the Sedilia, beside the High Altar, represents him.
 He is also depicted in an early 20th century stained glass window in the nave.
 A carved corbel head of a queen in the Muniment Room may possibly represent Eleanor of Provence.

 The reign of Henry III by David Carpenter, 1996